 How IoT in Logistics is Transforming the Supply Chain

-The rapid development of the Internet of Things (IoT) has introduced massive changes to the global supply chain.
+The rapid development of the Internet of Things (IoT) has introduced massive changes to global supply chain management.
 At the heart of this transformation are the separate but interconnected smart devices that make up the IoT networks employed by global logistics companies.

 Analytics & IoT: A Match Made in Data Heaven

 While these companies previously relied on manually processing orders, deliveries, scheduling, financing, and other key logistical tasks, IoT has upended these outdated and inefficient manual practices.
 From smartphone apps and GPS-enabled smart sensors on delivery vehicles and cargo, to the different software that enables these interconnected devices to communicate with one another, the supply chain is getting increasingly streamlined with each new leap in IoT technology.

 Every single smart device involved in the global supply chain – whatever its main purpose – also serves as a data collection device.
 The more IoT devices are involved, the more data can be collected.
 And the more this data accumulates, the better logistics experts can see the patterns and future movements of the global supply chain.
 This is how large ecommerce companies like Alibaba and Amazon optimize their warehouse inventories.
 By running IoT-collected big business data through analytics platforms, these companies are able to predict supply and demand, and also optimize practically every key aspect of their operations.
 One example is how Amazon Web Services (AWS) has recently partnered with global HVAC and logistics provider Carrier to develop an end-to-end supply chain platform.